Far North Queensland: History

 Far North Queensland is the location of the first amber fossils to be found in Australia.
 The four-million-year-old fossils were found on a beach in Cape York Peninsula but were probably washed ashore after drifting with the currents for about 200 km.
 In the 1860s, Richard Daintree discovered gold and copper deposits along several rivers which led early prospectors to the area.
+Many mining towns have come and gone, going through a boom and bust cycle as mines were depleted.